getoptimum/docs/docs/hackathon/clients/mump2p-cli.md

 ## Service URLs

-The CLI connects to different gateway servers around the world.
-By default, it uses the first available gateway, but you can specify a different one using the `--service-url` flag.
+The CLI connects to different proxy servers around the world.
+By default, it uses the first available proxy, but you can specify a different one using the `--service-url` flag.

-For a complete list of available gateways and their locations, see: [Available Service URLs](https://github.com/getoptimum/mump2p-cli#available-service-urls) in the README.
+For a complete list of available proxys and their locations, see: [Available Service URLs](https://github.com/getoptimum/mump2p-cli#available-service-urls) in the README.

-**Example using a specific gateway:**
+**Example using a specific proxy:**
 ```sh
 ./mump2p publish --topic=test --message="Hello" --service-url="http://35.221.118.95:8080"
 ./mump2p subscribe --topic=test --service-url="http://34.142.205.26:8080"